mattfbacon/eo2/README.md

 Binding | Action
 -:|:-
-Right Arrow | Go to next
+Right Arrow, n | Go to next
-Left Arrow | Go to previous
+Left Arrow, p, Shift-n | Go to previous
-Ctrl-Shift-I | Toggle internal state window
+Ctrl-Shift-i | Toggle internal state window c | Toggle settings f | Toggle fullscreen i | Toggle info panel s | Toggle slideshow

+The bindings that move between images normally respect slideshows, i.e., if there is an active slideshow and shuffle is enabled, the keys will move with the same randomness.
+To override this, use Alt.

 ## License